alecd2018/GreenLineMap/README.md

 ## About The Project

 This project uses a RaspberryPi computer to pull live train data from the MBTA's API, and display it on a set of LED lights.
-Currently, the project is configured to display *only* the Green Line C route.
-See the video above for its various modes.
 Using a button, a user can alternate between the following modes:
-* Trains (default): displays live train locations on the Green Line.
+* Trains (default): displays live train locations on the each of Boston's T Lines.
 * Party: Showcases the usage of the WS2812B lights by playing with the colors
 * Off: Pauses the program until another button press